rowen77/webcheck/README.md

 My home internet connection cuts out for ~2 minutes several times a week.
 To save me from always finding out the hard way I wanted a tool which would constantly monitor the web connection from my raspberry pi and alert me immediately and/or record substantial outages by sending me emails.
-If the computer loses WiFi this shouldn't trigger an outage email.
+If the computer loses WiFi this shouldn't trigger an outage email because the broadband connection may still be reliable.

 ### Dependencies